mmibbetson/challenge-week/README.md

 *Duration: 1 week*

 In their own time over the next week, individuals (even those who were unable to participate in the kickoff event) can work on a final solution to the problem.
-The directory for the given week should contain all relevant information regarding the problem itself, but if clarification or further detail is needed, submitters can contact the primary adjudicator.
+The directory for the given week should contain all relevant information regarding the problem itself, but if clarification or further detail is needed, submitters can contact the primary judge.

 To make a submission, fork the repository, add a new directory within the year that you're submitting with your name, and use that directory to keep the source code and any docs for your solution.
-So, for example, if "Sam" were to submit a solution for the challenge week of 17 November 2025, they'd fork the repository, and in the `20251117/` directory (which will already have been created by the primary adjudicator), they'd create a directory called `sam/` (submitters can use whatever their preferred name is, so long as it doesn't conflict with another submitter's directory name).
+So, for example, if "Sam" were to submit a solution for the challenge week of 17 November 2025, they'd fork the repository, and in the `20251117/` directory (which will already have been created by the primary judge), they'd create a directory called `sam/` (submitters can use whatever their preferred name is, so long as it doesn't conflict with another submitter's directory name).
 Sam would write a `README.md` in their directory for any additional information pertaining to the solution, such as instructions for building, testing, or running it.
 They would then create a pull request back into the upstream repository for your code to be reviewed.

 ## Awards